 How to get started

-Before getting started with options trading in Hong Kong, it’s crucial to understand how it works and its risks.
-Investors should also be familiar with the different available strategies and decide which is most suitable for their financial goals.
+Before getting started with options trading in Hong Kong, it’s crucial to understand how it works and what the risks are.
+Investors should also know the available strategies and decide which suits their financial goals.
 Lastly, traders should find a reliable broker or platform to trade on and ensure they have appropriate funds in their accounts before trading.

 Tips for options traders